-All performances are held at the historic 125-seat Saugatuck Woman’s Club, which offers an elevated stage for excellent viewing and fine acoustics.
+While typically all performances are held at the historic 125-seat Saugatuck Woman’s Club (SWC), like many performing arts organizations in the past year, we have had to adjust a bit!
+The SWC is a beautiful, intimate hall which offers an elevated stage for excellent viewing and fine acoustics.
 The intimate setting is ideal for the appreciation of chamber music.
 “Meet the Artists” receptions are held after each concert, and complimentary coffee is available during intermissions.

 The Mission of the Chamber Music Festival of Saugatuck is dedicated to perpetuating chamber music – keeping it vibrant and alive.
 We present concerts in an atmosphere that encourages a sense of belonging and works to involve the audience as an active part of the experience.
 We provide an opportunity for musicians to share their enthusiasm for their instruments and music as they present the challenge of the new and the comfort of the familiar.

 The Chamber Music Festival of Saugatuck adds a unique dimension to Saugatuck’s reputation as a center for the visual arts by providing “Art for your Ears” as well.
 We invite you to join us.

 Now approaching 35 years!